2015–16 Missouri Tigers women's basketball team

 The 2015–16 Missouri Tigers women's basketball team represented the University of Missouri in the 2015–16 NCAA Division I women's basketball season.
-The Tigers were led by sixth year head coach Robin Pingeton.
+The Tigers were led by sixth-year head coach Robin Pingeton.
 They played their games at Mizzou Arena and were members of the Southeastern Conference.
-They finished the season 22–10, 8–8 in SEC play to finish in a 3 way tie for seventh place.
+They finished the season 22–10, 8–8 in SEC play to finish in a three-way tie for seventh place.
 They lost in the second round of the SEC women's tournament to Auburn.
-They received an at-large to the NCAA women's tournament, which was their first trip since 2006.
+They received an at-large bid to the NCAA women's tournament, which was their first trip since 2006.
 They defeated BYU in the first round before losing to Texas in the second round.